blargoner/blargoner.github.com/index.md

 ## Mathematics

 I studied math as an undergraduate at [Berkeley][ucb].
-I continue to explore topics that interest me.
+I continue to explore [topics][math.se] that interest me.
 Here are some expository papers I wrote:

 - [Explaining Y][math.y]
 - [A Note on Function Notation][math.functions]